bcbio/bcbio-nextgen/docs/contents/pipelines.rst

   as background.
 - CNVkit: `final/testsample/testsample-cnvkit-background.cnn`

+CNVkit and gatk-cnv cannot be run together, because they require different, incompatible normalization schemes.

 Once you have the panel of normals, use them as background in any tumor only project with the same sequencing and capture process in your :ref: `variant-config` configuration::